MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Determine your local directory

-Local context parameter values are stored in your Azure storage account used by Azure Cloud Shell.
+Local context parameter values are stored in the Azure storage account used by Azure Cloud Shell.
 To list current directories or to create new ones, use these familiar CLI commands.

 ```azurecli-interactive
 # list directories